Can I take my children with me?

 If it is not safe: leave a message for your partner once you are in a safe place.
 Make sure your message does not include any information that they can use to find you.

-Take a photo or keep a copy of any note or message that you leave for your partner.
+Take a photo or keep a copy of any note that you leave for your partner.
+You can also text or email them.

 If you do not take your children with you